solchef/examples/supabase-onboarding-emails/README.md

 ![image](./docs/localhost.png)

-Enter your email, send the magic link, and once you have confirmed the Job will start running.
+Enter your email, send the magic link, and once you have clicked the magic link in the email the Job will start running.

 Try signing up and then you can head back to the Jobs list in your Trigger.dev project dashboard and you should see your newly created Job: